All alternatives

 A Jackbox-style game suite that runs in the browser

-The Jackbox party packs are great.
-They are also a desktop install, which is the part that keeps falling over for workplace teams.
-This is the Jackbox-shaped opener for teams whose IT department won't let them install Jackbox.tv.
+The Jackbox party packs are great, and they are a desktop app the host has to buy and install.
+That is the part that keeps falling over for workplace teams.
+This is the Jackbox-shaped opener for teams whose work laptop won't let them install Jackbox.tv and whose IT won't approve it for a Friday icebreaker.

 What Jackbox does well

-Quiplash and Drawful are the gold standard for caption-and-vote and drawing-and-guess respectively.
-The writing is funny, the production is polished, and Reddit's love for Jackbox at home is well-earned.
-We play it on weekends.
+Quiplash and Drawful are the gold standard for caption-and-vote and draw-and-guess.
+The writing is sharp, the production is polished, the host streams one screen and everyone else plays from a phone with no app.
+Reddit's love for Jackbox at home is well-earned, and we play it on weekends.

 Where workplace teams hit the wall

-The recurring Reddit phrase is "can't install Jackbox on work computers."
-School districts blocking Jackbox.tv on Chromebooks shows up too.
-The host needs the desktop app, the facilitator may not have admin rights, and asking IT for an exception for a Friday icebreaker is a non-starter at most companies.
-The party-pack content also leans adult in places, which makes the work-safe bar harder to clear.
+The recurring Reddit phrase is "can't install Jackbox on work computers," and locked-down Chromebooks blocking Jackbox.tv shows up right next to it.
+Someone has to own the game on Steam, the host needs to run the desktop app, and asking IT for an exception so the team can play on Friday is a non-starter at most companies.
+The party-pack writing also runs blue in places, so even teams who clear the install hurdle still hit the work-safe one.

 What we built differently

-No download, no install, nothing for IT to approve.
-The host opens icebreaker.games in a browser tab next to the video call and shares the room link.
-Participants click and play on the device they already have open.
-We picked the Jackbox-shaped mechanics that survive being moved to a browser, and the prompts are written for work meetings.
+No purchase, no download, nothing for IT to approve.
+The host opens icebreaker.games in a browser tab next to the video call and shares the room link in chat.
+Everyone plays from the device they already have open, the same phone-as-controller feel Jackbox pioneered.
+We kept the party-pack mechanics that survive the move to a browser and rewrote every prompt for work meetings.

 Drop-in replacement games